 (2) The selection process is designed to achieve geographic diversity of grant awards throughout the country.
-HUD will first select the highest ranked application from each of the ten federal regions for funding.
-After this "round," HUD will select the second highest ranked application in each of the ten federal regions for funding (the second round).
+HUD will first select the highest ranked application from each of the ten federal regions and ONAP for funding.
+After this "round," HUD will select the second highest ranked application in each of the ten federal regions and ONAP for funding (the second round).
 HUD will continue this process with the third, fourth, and so on, highest ranked applications in each federal region until the last complete round is selected for funding.
 If available funds exist to fund some but not all eligible applications in the next round, HUD will make awards to those remaining applications in rank order regardless of region and will fully fund as many as possible with remaining funds.
 In addition, if all funds are not awarded in this funding category, funds are transferable to other funding categories in this ROSS Competition.

-(D) Factors for Award Used to Evaluate and Rate RSDM Applications
+(D) Factors for Award Used to Evaluate and Rate RSDM Applications.
 The factors for rating and ranking applicants and maximum points for each factor are provided below.
-The maximum number of points available for this program is 102.
-This includes two EZ/EC bonus points, as described in the General Section of the SuperNOFA.
-The application kit contains a certification that must be completed for the applicant to be considered for EZ/

-EC bonus points and a listing of federally designated EZs and ECs.
-A RSDM application must receive a total of 55 points out of 100 to be eligible for funding.
+The maximum number of points available for this program is 104.
+This includes two EZ/EC bonus points and two bonus points for apprenticeship programs, as described in the General Section of the SuperNOFA.
+The application kit contains a certification that must be completed for the applicant to be considered for EZ/EC and apprenticeship program bonus points and a listing of federally designated EZs and ECs.
+A RSDM application must receive a total of 70 points out of 100 to be eligible for funding.